jalena/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 --> Operations`.

-On a delivery order, separate the products into different packages by clicking on the :guilabel:`Detailed Operations` icon next to each product.
+On a delivery order, separate the products into different packages by clicking on the :guilabel:`Detailed Operations` icon on the right of each product.
 A pop up will appear, allowing the amounts to be specified for each product, and what pack(s) the product(s) will go into.
 Add a line for each additional package to be used, and specify the amount of the product to go in the specific package.
 Once all the products for each line has been entered, click :guilabel:`Confirm`.
 Repeat this for all products on the delivery order.

 .. image:: usage/packages-detailed-14-15.png
    :align: center